Increase Bone Density and Maintain Strong, Healthy Bones

 — HCL (hydrochloric acid) and Digestive Enzymes.
 Hypochlorohydria (low stomach acid) is an extremely common condition in those with osteoporosis and osteopenia.

-Beware of drugs associated with bone loss (Steroids, calcium channel blockers, PPIs, antacids, synthetic thyroid, antidepressants and SSRIs).
+Beware of drugs associated with bone loss (Steroids, calcium channel blockers, PPIs, antacids, synthetic thyroid hormone, aromatase inhibitors, antidepressants and SSRIs).
 OTC drugs such as Tums are mostly calcium carbonate, the least well-absorbed form of calcium, and contain toxic aluminum!
 Long-term use of proton pump inhibitors (PPIs) are associated with an increased risk of hip fractures and weak bones.
 SSRIs are associated with an increased loss of bone.

 Bisphosphonates such as Fosomax, Boniva and Didronel.
 Side effects from these drugs include skin rashes, muscle aches, inflammation, musculosketal and bone pain, electrolyte disturbance, osteomalacia, seizures, esophagitis and esophageal cancer.